CBP Officer

 If I graduate with a undergraduate Degree in homeland security and emergency management with only a 2.5 gpa will that be beneficial to getting hired as CBP or will it eliminated me ?

-Asked by Stevie over 6 years ago
+Asked by Stevie almost 7 years ago

 The fact that you have a degree will help you over someone without a degree.

-Asked by Oscar Carlo over 6 years ago
+Asked by Allana over 7 years ago

 My wife over stayed and was given a 5 year block 3 years ago.
 She is from Canada.
 Can we still ask to visit America?

-Asked by Ricky over 6 years ago
+Asked by Ricky almost 7 years ago

 She will require a waiver.